SameepAher/SameepAher/README.md

 ## Hi there 👋

-I’m currently a first year student at IIIT Lucknow from the branch Computer Science and Artificial Intelligence.
+I’m currently a second year student at IIIT Lucknow from the branch Computer Science and Artificial Intelligence.